Getting started with Zeal 8-bit Computer

 You will find the board's RX and TX on the 16-pin user port (J3), at the bottom left.
 Here is a front-view of that port:

-After plugging the adapter, you will get a result similar to the following:
+After plugging in the adapter, you will get a result similar to the following:

 The default serial configuration used by Zeal 8-bit Computer software is 8N1 (8-bit data, no parity bit, 1-bit stop) at 57600 baud.